-As at 31 December 2017, the Group has 16 regional branches (2016: 16) and 119 cash settlement centres (2016: 121) from which it conducts business throughout the Republic of Kazakhstan and Russian Federation.
+As at 31 December 2017, the Bank has 16 regional branches (2016: 16) and 116 cash settlement centres (2016: 118) from which it conducts business throughout the Republic of Kazakhstan.

 The registered address of the Bank's head office is 56 Kunayev str., Almaty, Republic of Kazakhstan.
-The majority of the Bank's assets and liabilities are located on the territory of the Republic of Kazakhstan.
+The majority of the Bank's assets and liabilities are located in the Republic of Kazakhstan.

 On 1 April 2010 the Bank acquired a subsidiary, Eurasian Bank OJSC (Open Joint Stock Company), located in Moscow, Russian Federation.
-On 29 January 2015 the subsidiary was renamed to Eurasian Bank PJSC (Public Joint Stock Company).
+On 29 January 2015 the subsidiary was renamed to Eurasian Bank PJSC (Public Joint Stock Company) (Note 18).